stephengold/FuzeCreek/README.md

  4. FCConsole: a (very retro) console-based version of the game, implemented using "ASCII graphics"

-Assets and Java source code are provided under
-[a 3-clause BSD license][license].
+Assets and complete source code (in Java) are provided under [a 3-clause BSD license][license].